garyfredgiger/SpaceInvadersClone/README.md

 To run the game from within Eclipse, right click on the project GameFrameworkSquareInvaders (the name of this project when imported into Eclispe) and select the opton Run As -> Java Application.

-A few notes about this game:
+### Notes About the Game:

 <ul>

-<li>There are currently no known bugs in this game.
+<li>There are currently no known major bugs in this game (i.e., bugs that impact the gameplay, game performance or cause the game to crash severly).
 That is not to say that there are no bugs at all in this game.
-I have tested it extensively and everything appears to be working as designed.
-If you do encounter a bug please email me at garyfredgiger@gmail.com and include in the subject line SPACE INVADERS CLONE BUG.
-In the email please provide a detailed description of the bug and the steps that you followed to arrive at the bug.
-If I am unable to reproduce the problem then I cannot fix it.</li>
+I have tested it extensively and everything appears to be working as designed.</li>

 <li>The game was only tested on my laptop running Ubuntu vesion 12.10 within Eclipse running it as a Java application.
 As I get more time for development and testing, my goal is to obviously test it on all platforms using the major browsers Chrome, IE, Firefox and Safari</li>